Nick Cave & the Bad Seeds

 Way of Working: Collaborative in the early years, later led by Cave & Warren Ellis

-Associated: The Birthday Party, Warren Ellis, Grinderman, Anita Lane
+Associated: The Birthday Party, Warren Ellis, Grinderman, Anita Lane, Kylie Minogue

 Essential Releases